 (4) A certificate that a person has been authorised for the purposes of this section purporting to have been issued by the Minister is evidence in any proceedings that the person concerned has been so authorised.

+[Section 43 amended by No. 22 of 2005 s.
+36 and 40(1).]

 44. Proof of certain matters

-In a charge of an offence against section 38 any of the following statements in relation to a particular case are to be taken to be proved unless the contrary is shown —
+In a charge of an offence against section 9(2) in respect of a child who has not complied with section 11I or against section 38 any of the following statements in relation to a particular case are to be taken to be proved unless the contrary is shown —

 (a) that a child was enrolled at a school on any day or days;